Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: The strategy

 \end{defn}

 For a Weyl element $w\in W$, the intertwining operator $T_w \colon I^G_B(\theta)\to I^G_B(w\theta)$ is defined by

-It is absolutely convergent when $\theta$ is positive enough and admits a meromorphic continuation.
+It is absolutely convergent when $\theta$ is positive enough and admits a meromorphic continuation (see Theorem IV.1.1 of \cite{W03}).

 By Theorem 1.2.1 of \cite{Sa08}, the space $\Hom_{H(F)}(I^G_B(\theta),1)$ is one-dimensional for almost all $\theta$ in the unitary line.
 In fact, for all the cases in Table \ref{fig:1}, the little Weyl group $W_X$ of the spherical variety is equal to the Weyl group $W$.
 This implies that the factor $(\CN_W(\delta^{-1/2}A_{X}^{\ast}):W_X)$ in loc. cit. is equal to 1.
-Moreover, since the spherical pairs $(G,H)$ have the unique open Borel orbits, the factor $|H^1(k,A_X)|$ in loc. cit. is also equal to 1.
+Moreover, since the spherical variety has a unique open Borel orbit, the factor $|H^1(k,A_X)|$ in loc. cit. is also equal to 1 (see Lemma 3.4.1 of \cite{Sa08}).
 This implies that the Hom-space is one dimensional.
 In Section \ref{sec multiplicity}, we will prove a multiplicity formula of the dimension of this Hom space for all the tempered representations which will imply that the Hom-space $\Hom_{H(F)}(I^G_B(\theta),1)$ is actually one dimensional for all unitary characters.
 But we don't need this result in our computation.